Beginning at about the time of Pennsylvania’s first Public School Act of 1834, one

 several years after it was constructed, the State Department of Education directed

-prospective High School builders to come see what they consider the finest of its kind and
+prospective High School builders to come see what they consider the finest of its kind

-Liverpool Street in Manchester Borough.
+on Liverpool Street in Manchester Borough.

 In 1952, a jointure was effected between the present area municipalities.
 A

 The present school district was formed and made an official part of the county in

 1954.
 The present High School was built in 1958 with the Junior High opened in 1963.
-Another

-2000 and 2007.
+were built in 2000 and 2007.